 1. Ditch 9-5 mindsets

-A lot of managers still expect their employees to work with the same traditional 9 to 5 mindset.
-However, one thing that we all need to realize that it’s time to embrace change.
+Many managers still expect their employees to work with the same traditional 9 to 5 mindset.
+However, one thing that we all need to realise is that it’s time to embrace change.
 Change comes in the form of working asynchronously and with loads of flexibility.
 As long as the work is done, it doesn’t matter if an employee works during the designated office hours or not.

 Managers should shift away from this expectation and start trusting their employees to avoid friction and a toxic working environment.